Prof. Dr. Thomas Langer

 Combining mouse genetic approaches and CRISPR screens in cultured cells with biochemical andquantitative proteomic and metabolomic approaches, we have identified key roles of mitochondrial proteases for the regulation of mitochondrial metabolism, dynamics, cell death, lipid trafficking, cellular calcium signalling and inflammatory responses.
 These discoveries revealed new regulatory principles and are of fundamental importance for our understanding of age-related pathologies that are associated with mitochondrial deficiencies.

 - Reprogramming of mitochondria by the peptidase YME1L.
-Activation of the mitochondrial peptidase YME1L upon inhibition of mTORC1 in starved and hypoxic cells triggers metabolic reprogramming of mitochondria, which facilitates the growth of pancreatic ductaladenocarcinoma cells and neural stem cells in vivo.
-Future experiments will define how YME1L regulates mitochondrial function and assess the role of the mTORC1/YME1L axis for longevity, during stem cell differentiation and in various (patho-)physiological conditions.
+Activation of the mitochondrial peptidase YME1L triggers metabolic reprogramming of mitochondria, which facilitates the growth of pancreatic ductal adenocarcinoma cells and neural stem cells in vivo.
+Future experiments will define how YME1L regulates mitochondrial function and assess the role of YME1L in various (patho-)physiological conditions.

 4. Applied Methods and model organisms: